manuGil/online-core/docs/source/data-entry.rst

 In the Appendices section, you find a list of :ref:`gis-formats`.

-.. sectionauthor:: Andre Mano Da Silva
+.. sectionauthor:: André da Silva Mano & Manuel Garcia Alvarez